-Introductory discussions to the Person and Work of Christ (Christology), the Holy Spirit (Pneumatology), Salvation (Soteriology), the Church (Ecclesiology), and Last Things (Eschatology), defining the scriptural views and show the arguments for them, refuting other views, and emphasizing the relevance of theology to the Christian life and witness.
+This course will provide introductory discussions to the Person and Work of Christ (Christology), the Holy Spirit (Pneumatology), Salvation (Soteriology), the Church (Ecclesiology), and Last Things (Eschatology), defining the scriptural views and show the arguments for them, refuting other views, and showing the relevance of theology to the Christian life and witness.
 This course stresses the Baptist view of the church and of the ordinances, as well as broader Baptist polity, and the various eschatological perspectives.
-(Prerequisite: BIB 105; other prerequisites may be taken concurrently; NTS 101, NTS 201, OTS 101, OTS 201.)
+(Prerequisite may be taken concurrently; NTS and OTS Introduction courses per degree program requirements, BIB 505 Biblical Hermeneutics, and THS 510 Systematic Theology I)